-The Department offers courses leading to the degrees of Bachelor of Arts, Master of Arts, and a PhD. in African American and African Studies.
-Our comprehensive multidisciplinary curriculum includes courses in literature, music, history, psychology, sociology, political science, community development and the most extensive offering of African languages (Swahili, Zulu, Twi, Somali and Yoruba) found at any university in the U.S. Our students have an opportunity to gain a better understanding of the black experience from a range of perspectives, which include opportunities to participate in Study Abroad programs to South Africa, Tanzania and Ghana.
-Our courses are taught by more than 18 full-time faculty members who each hold the doctoral degree in their respective disciplines.
+The Department offers courses leading to the degrees of Bachelor of Arts, Master of Arts, and a PhD in African American and African Studies.
+Our comprehensive multidisciplinary curriculum includes courses in literature, music, history, psychology, sociology, political science, and community development.
+Our students have an opportunity to gain a better understanding of the black experience from a range of perspectives, which include opportunities to participate in a Study Abroad program to Zambia.

-The African American and African Studies Department also has a Community Extension Center which serves as both our outreach arm into the large Black community in the city of Columbus as well as a significant resource for faculty and student research and community engagement.
-For more than twenty years, the Department has also been the home of Research in African Literature, one of the most prestigious journals in African Studies.
-In 2012 we introduced a second journal, Spectrum: a Journal on Black Men.
-As a part of the Diversity and Identity Studies project at The Ohio State University, our courses and faculty research reflect our longstanding interest in diversity and identity studies.
+The African American and African Studies Department also has a Community Extension Center, which serves as both our outreach arm into the large Black community in the city of Columbus as well as a significant resource for faculty and student research and community engagement.
+The Department is also the home to Research in African Literatures, one of the most prestigious journals in African Studies.
+In 2012 we introduced a second journal, Spectrum: A Journal on Black Men.